 - Benchmarking technology for carrying out case studies.

-The project will design, develop and validate a catalogue of competencies, an educational program and materials to deliver both e-learning and face to face training on the Simulation Technologies that should be applied to Hot, Warm and Cold Forging Processes.
+The project designed, developed and validated a catalogue of competencies, an educational program and materials to deliver both e-learning and face to face training on the Simulation Technologies that should be applied to Hot, Warm and Cold Forging Processes.

-Users will be both current and future technicians and engineers within the forging sector, VET Students of Second Cycle Mechanical Manufacturing and Students of Industrial Engineering, all wishing to become FEM Forging Specialists.
+Users are both current and future technicians and engineers within the forging sector, VET Students of Second Cycle Mechanical Manufacturing and Students of Industrial Engineering, all wishing to become FEM Forging Specialists.

 The FEM Forging project has evolved from the previous EASIT2 and MAIATZ SIMULFORM European projects.
-Partners of both previous projects are participating in the partnership, with a wealth of FEM experience, along with forging and educational knowledge.
+Partners of both previous projects participated in the partnership, with a wealth of FEM experience, along with forging and educational knowledge.

-NAFEMS is a core partner on this exciting project, which commenced on 1stOctober 2012 and will run for 24 months.
+NAFEMS was a core partner on this exciting project, which commenced on 1stOctober 2012 and ran for 24 months.

 If you would like to be kept up-to-date or would like to get involved in FEM Forging, please get in touch by completing the below form or emailing firstname.lastname@example.org.